-A Code of Conduct should also include descriptions of grooming behaviours because instances of these may indicate there is a risk of child abuse.
-Grooming is intended to manipulate and control a child, their family and other support networks (including organisations and the community), with the intent of gaining access to the child, and obtaining their compliance and silence in order to avoid abuse being discovered.
-It does so by building trust and favouring some children over others in order to isolate and manipulate them.
+A Child Safe Code of Conduct should also include descriptions of grooming behaviours because instances of these may indicate there is a risk of child abuse.
+Grooming is intended to manipulate and control a child, their family and other support networks (including organisations and the community), with the intent of gaining access to the child to abuse them, and obtaining their compliance and silence to avoid being discovered.
+It does so by building trust and favouring some children over others to isolate and manipulate them.

-Grooming has a specific definition in New South Wales criminal law which includes using alcohol or gifts, or exposing a child to indecent material in order to procure sex from them.
-A child grooming offence in criminal law also constitutes reportable conduct (a 'sexual offence' under section 21 of the Children's Guardian Act).
+Grooming has a specific definition in New South Wales criminal law which includes using alcohol or gifts, or exposing a child to indecent material to procure sex from them.
+A child grooming offence in criminal law also constitutes reportable conduct (a 'sexual offence' under section 21 of the Children's Guardian Act 2019).

+Include

+behaviours that

+your organisation

+considers

+acceptable and

+unacceptable,

+as well as any

+behaviour

+that may be

+considered

+concerning

-Include behaviours that your organisation considers unacceptable or concerning All organisations that deliver services to children should have a Code of Conduct that details behaviour with or towards children that the organisation considers unacceptable or concerning.
+All organisations that deliver services to children should have a Child Safe Code of Conduct that details behaviour with or towards children that the organisation considers acceptable and unacceptable, as well as concerning.